trustlines-protocol/blockchain/README.md

  ...
 ```

-Before starting the node, create a Docker network to conveniently allow other containers to connect to it:
+Before starting the node, create a Docker network to conveniently allow other containers to easily connect to it:

 ```sh
 $ docker network create network-laika